 Do I need to submit a photo of the nominee?

-Not yet.
+No, not yet.
 To remove the risk of unconscious bias at judging, photos of the nominee are not permitted in their submission.
-(And this includes links to videos etc.)
+(And this includes links to videos etc.) We will ask for any photos or links with images to be removed.

-If the nominee is selected as a finalist then NAWIC will request a headshot photo for the Awards presentation and associated publicity.
-But not before 26 May 2024.
+Only if the nominee is selected as a finalist will NAWIC request a headshot photo for the Awards presentation and associated publicity.

 What sort of information should I include?